KevinEppacher/KevinEppacher.github.io/src/portfolio.md

 Results demonstrate smoother, dynamically feasible trajectories, particularly in cluttered or narrow environments.
 The entire system was simulated in **Gazebo** using a **TurtleBot**, with a GPU-enabled **Docker** container for reproducibility.

+> *See also the [Optimization Lab – PyTorch-based MPC (ROS 2)](#3-optimization-lab-pytorch-based-mpc-for-robotics) for a lightweight educational re-implementation using PyTorch instead of CasADi.*

 ---

 ### Frameworks & Libraries